amishizaki/Unit-One-Project/README.md

-# Unit-One-Project
+# Escape Game
-Unit 1 – Alina's Project ideas:
-*   Main idea – A box stacking game
-*   Secondary idea – A memory game

-### Main idea:
-## Stack to Escape

 ![A reference image](/gamePlanning/stack-game-reference%20image.png)

 The world is made of black and white.
 A black background with white lines.
 There is a door that is hard to reach and there are boxes falling from above.
-The player must push and stack the boxes in order to escape.
-The player must also avoid falling boxes because the impact is deadly.
-Once the player reaches the doorway, the world becomes multi-colored, and the player sprite does a little dance.
+The player must jump from platform to platform while avoiding falling boxes - impact can be deadly.
+Once the player reaches the doorway, they pass through to a new world full of color.

 ## Technologies used:
 *   HTML5